 - Staple the black half round banner to the middle panel.
 Use the glue gun to attach the numbers

-Glue the calculator, thermometer and rulers etc. to the board.
-I use black card as a background for the rulers otherwise they could hardly be seen.
+Glue the calculator, thermometer, and rulers etc. to the board.
+I use the black card as a background for the rulers otherwise they could hardly be seen.